joyent/conch-api/docs/modules/Conch::Route::Build.md

 - `health=:value` show only devices with the health matching the provided value (can be used more than once)
+- `phase=:value` show only devices with the phase matching the provided value (can be used more than once)
 - `active_minutes=:X` show only devices which have reported within the last X minutes
 - `ids_only=1` only return device IDs, not full device details